wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sharepoint-infrastructure-services.md

 This automatically-created environment consists of three servers in a cloud-only Azure virtual network: a domain controller, a SQL server, and the SharePoint server.

-See the [SharePoint 2013 non-HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-nonha/) item in the Azure Marketplace of the Azure Preview portal.
+See the [SharePoint 2013 non-HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-nonha/) item in the Azure gallery of the Azure Preview portal.
 This creates a basic dev/test farm for an Internet-facing SharePoint website.
 See [Create SharePoint server farms](/documentation/articles/virtual-machines-sharepoint-farm-azure-preview) for additional details.

 You can also use an Azure Resource Manager template.
 See [Deploy a three-server SharePoint farm](/documentation/articles/virtual-machines-workload-template-sharepoint#deploy-a-three-server-sharepoint-farm).

-> [AZURE.NOTE] The **SharePoint Server Farm** item in the Azure Marketplace of the Azure Preview portal has been removed.
+> [AZURE.NOTE] The **SharePoint Server Farm** item in the Azure gallery of the Azure Preview portal has been removed.

 ## High-availability SharePoint dev/test farm

 This automatically-created environment consists of nine servers in a cloud-only Azure virtual network: two for domain controllers, three for a SQL server cluster, two application-tier SharePoint servers, and two web-tier SharePoint servers.

-See the [SharePoint 2013 HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-ha/) item in the Azure Marketplace of the Azure Preview portal.
+See the [SharePoint 2013 HA Farm](https://azure.microsoft.com/marketplace/partners/sharepoint2013/sharepoint2013farmsharepoint2013-ha/) item in the Azure gallery of the Azure Preview portal.
 This creates a high-availability dev/test farm for an Internet-facing SharePoint website.
 See [Create SharePoint server farms](/documentation/articles/virtual-machines-sharepoint-farm-azure-preview) for additional details.

 You can also use an Azure Resource Manager template.
 See [Deploy a nine-server SharePoint farm](/documentation/articles/virtual-machines-workload-template-sharepoint#deploy-a-nine-server-sharepoint-farm).

-> [AZURE.NOTE] The **SharePoint Server Farm** item in the Azure Marketplace of the Azure Preview portal has been removed.
+> [AZURE.NOTE] The **SharePoint Server Farm** item in the Azure gallery of the Azure Preview portal has been removed.

 ## Hybrid cloud dev/test farm